Foyer Culturel de Goma: Percussion

 The percussion course familiarizes students with various percussion instruments, including the djembe, drums, marimba, balafon, likembe, and maracas.
 Structured across beginner, advanced, and professional levels, advanced participants have the opportunity to join the professional ensemble, Tambour du Kivu, which performs at regional cultural events.

 Cinema

-The cinema program aims to equip students with theoretical and practical filmmaking skills.
-The course is divided into three specializations:
+The cinema program equips students with theoretical and practical filmmaking skills, and is divided into three specializations: